StuartDavies/bootcamp/README.md

 # School of Code boot camp support materials

-A collection of code snippets that have proven useful for illustrating concepts that have arisen while mentoring students on the [School of Code](https://www.schoolofcode.co.uk/) program.
+A collection of code examoles to help illustrate concepts covered on the [School of Code](https://www.schoolofcode.co.uk/) program.